microsoft/verona/docs/strings.md

 	apply(self: readonly & String, index: U64) : Rune;

 	/**
+	 * Takes a range in the string (expressed in Unicode code points).
+	 * The return value is a slice containing *at least* the characters in
+	 * `range` and starting from `range.index`.
+The `range` parameter will be
+	 * modified to define the range actually returned.
+The callee should either
+	 * allocate a new slice and copy the data into it or return an internal
+	 * slice.
+	 *
+	 * If the caller first calls `fastest_unicode_encoding` and uses the result
+	 * as the generic parameter then it will normally receive an internal buffer
+	 * when calling this method on immutable strings.
+	 *
+	 * This is intended to be used to build fast iterators.
+	 */
+	copy_or_view_data[Enc](self: readonly & String,
+	                       range: Range & mut)
+	     : Slice[Enc.CodeUnitType] & (mut | imm)
+	     where Enc: StringEncoding;

+	/**
 	 * Takes a range in the string (expressed in Unicode code points) and
+	 * a buffer that the callee may use for the return value.
+	 * The return value is a slice containing *at least* the characters in
+	 * `range` and starting from `range.index`.
+The `range` parameter will be
+	 * modified to define the range actually returned.
+The callee should either
-	 * optionally a buffer.
-Either the desired characters (in the specified
+	 * allocate a new slice and copy the data into it, copy data into the
-	 * encoding) are copied into that buffer, or returns an immutable array
+	 * provided slice, or return an internal slice.
-	 * that may point to the internal storage for the string.
 	 *
 	 * If the caller first calls `fastest_unicode_encoding` and uses the result
-	 * as the generic parameter then it will return an internal buffer for
+	 * as the generic parameter then it will normally receive an internal buffer
+	 * when calling this method on immutable strings.
+	 *
-	 * immutable strings.
-This is intended to be used to build fast iterators.
+	 * This is intended to be used to build fast iterators.
 	 */
-	copy_or_view_data[StringEncoding Enc](self: readonly & String,
+	copy_or_view_data[Enc](self: readonly & String,
-	                                      range: Range,
+	                       range: Range & mut)
-	                                      buffer: Optional[Array[Enc.CodeUnitType] & mut])
+	                       buffer: Slice[Enc.CodeUnitType] & mut)
-	     : Array[Enc.CodeUnitType] & (mut | imm);
+	     : Slice[Enc.CodeUnitType] & (mut | imm)
+	     where Enc: StringEncoding;

 	/******************************************************************************
 	 * Operations on mutable strings